mantidproject/mantid/docs/source/release/v5.1.0/muon.rst

 New Features
 ------------
-- Add parameter 'WorkspaceNames' to :ref:`PlotAsymmetryByLogValue <algm-PlotAsymmetryByLogValue>` which accepts a range of runs to be processed.
+- A new parameter has been added to the :ref:`PlotAsymmetryByLogValue <algm-PlotAsymmetryByLogValue>` algorithm which accepts a range of runs to be processed.
-  Parameters 'FirstRun' and 'LastRun' are no longer mandatory.
+- In the :ref:`PlotAsymmetryByLogValue <algm-PlotAsymmetryByLogValue>` algorithm parameters 'FirstRun' and 'LastRun' are no longer mandatory.
 Either WorkspaceNames, or FirstRun and LastRun must be supplied for a valid input.
   Preference is given to WorkspaceNames if FirstRun, LastRun, and WorkspaceNames is supplied.
   An example of a valid range is '62260-3, 62267, 62270-4'.

 :ref:`Release 5.1.0 <v5.1.0>`